addexdi/addexdi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on web application development
-- 🌱 I’m currently learning freecodecamp...
+- 🌱 I’m currently learning freecodecamp and ALX...
 - 👯 I’m looking to collaborate on web development...
 - 🤔 I’m looking for help with keeping me updated...
-- 💬 Ask me about ...
+- 💬 Ask me about web development (Frontend development)...
 - 📫 How to reach me: onelordad@gmail.com...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him
-- ⚡ Fun fact: ...

 ### Hi there 👋, I am Adam Ibrahim.
 ## Call me Addexdi

 - 🔭 I’m currently working on a open source frontend.
 - 🌱 I’m currently into JavaScript
 - 👯 I’m looking to collaborate on any JavaScript and react open source project
 - 🤔 I’m looking for help with Internship
 - 💬 Ask me to work with you (I am availble to write and code)
-- 📫 How to reach me: [Email me](mailto: onelordad@gmail.com)
+- 📫 How to reach me: +2348100566607
-- 😄 Pronouns: He/him
 - ⚡ Fun fact: nothing funny
 <div align="center">